RenatoCesarF/back-to-pixels/src/posts/the-refactoring-process-in-rings-code.md

 date: '07/07/2022'
 author: 'renato'
 cover_image: 'cover'
-excerpt: "Presenting the Rings project and talking about some refatorations that I did"
+excerpt: "Presenting the Rings project and talking about some refactoring that I did"
 categories: [RINGS, ARCHITECTURE, PROGRAMMING, PYTHON]
 code_theme: 'dracula'
 ---

 Hi There!
-I would like to introduce to you one of my (and Back to Pixels's) project **Rings**.
-And perhaps show some big refatorations that I did some days ago.
+I would like to introduce to you one of my (and Back to Pixels) project **Rings**.
+And perhaps show some big refactorings that I did some days ago.

 # Presenting Rings
-Rings is a pygame video-game project that initialy was inspired by [Enter the Gungeon](https://enterthegungeon.com) and [Nuclear Throne](https://nuclearthrone.com) (even the sprite animation test was done usinig it's sprites).
-But with the time (and some studies) I realized that this scope was too big for my first game, and by the time I was preaty into [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/), so I decided to redirect Rings to be a "stand-still" rogue-like game.
+Rings is a pygame video-game project that initially was inspired by [Enter the Gungeon](https://enterthegungeon.com) and [Nuclear Throne](https://nuclearthrone.com) (even the sprite animation test was done using its sprites).
+But with time (and some studies) I realized that this scope was too big for my first game, and by the time I was pretty into [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/), so I decided to redirect Rings to be a "stand-still" rogue-like game.
 Aiming to try some video-game software architecture and push to the limits that python can do as a game development language!

-> The name rings was refering to the upgrades in the game, that would be rings that you could use, maximum of 10.
+> The name rings was referring to the upgrades in the game, that would be rings that you could use, a maximum of 10.

-But a compleete game still a big scope for someone that studies and have a full time job.
+But a complete game is still a big scope for someone that studies and has a full-time job.
 So, my current idea is to develop each feature of a simple game development framework just to experiment with some module architectures.

-And here today I will show you what was *Rings* before and after some cool structural changes that I made based on some simple things that I'v learned recently.
+And here today I will show you what was *Rings* was before and after some cool structural changes that I made based on some simple things that I've learned recently.

-# How It Was and Where Its Going
+# How It Was and Where it is Going
-Since I'm just developing feature to feature, my architecture thing was not that importante, so I keept the code struct as the simple pygame tutorial would give you, that is, extrimily bad, but with the simple *check-events*, *update entities*, *render entities* order.
+Since I'm just developing feature to feature, my architecture thing was not that important, so I kept the code struct as the simple pygame tutorial would give you, which is, extremely bad, but with the simple *check-events*, *update entities*, *render entities* order.

-But after seen some [DaFluffyPotato](https://www.youtube.com/c/DaFluffyPotato) livestreams I start to recognize a patter in his code.
-He put everything into a *Game* class, and pass this game class to everyone inside it (this part is preaty danger, but ok), and inside this class he have a *world*  atrubute (of the class World) and a *Input* atribut (of the class Input) and so on for every major thing in his game.
-He also had some classic structs such as a list of *entities* and a list of projectile.
+But after seeing some [DaFluffyPotato](https://www.youtube.com/c/DaFluffyPotato) live streams I start to recognize a pattern in his code.
+He put everything into a *Game* class, and passes this game class to everyone inside it (this part is pretty dangerous but ok), and inside this class, he has a *world* attribute (of the class World) and an *Input* attribute (of the class Input) and so on for every major thing in his game.
+He also had some classic structs such as a list of *entities* and a list of projectiles.

-Anyways, this architecture can help a lot such in debugging (because um can tear apart things easilly) and in modularity.
+Anyways, this architecture can help a lot such in debugging (because um can tear apart things easily) and in modularity.

-So that's where I aimed to when refactoring Rings for (almos) the firt time.
+So that's where I aimed to when refactoring Rings for (almost) the first time.

 # Some Bad Code
-Here I will show you how the code was (its a little bit long, so maybe I will change it in the future)
+Here I will show you how the code was (it is a little bit longer, so maybe I will change it in the future)

 ```python
 configs = json.load(open('config.json'))